$895.00 ON HOLD

 Item Code: 490-3446

-A flat lock plate with a strong line border marked “KETLAND/&Co” was converted from flintlock using a drum style alteration as shown.
-The mechanics are strong with tight locking of the hammer in both the half and full position.
-Trigger actuates the hammer as designed with a light pull, while the nipple is in great condition and the altered vent is clear.
-The bore is a bit dull, but in a very nice condition.
+The flat lock plate with a strong line border is marked “W / KETLAND / & Co” and was converted from flintlock using a drum style alteration.
+The mechanics are strong with tight locking of the hammer in both the half- and full-cock position.
+Trigger actuates the hammer as designed with a light pull, while the nipple remains in good condition.
+The bore is generally clear with light surface rust overall.

 DISCLAIMER: All firearms are sold as collector's items only - we do not accept responsibility as to the shooting safety or reliability of any antique firearm.
 All firearms are described as accurately as possible, given the restraints of a catalog listing length.
 We want satisfied customers & often "under" describe the weapons.
 Any city or state regulations regarding owning antique firearms are the responsibility of the purchaser.
 All firearms are "mechanically perfect" unless noted, but again, are NOT warranted as safe to fire!